Kat thought they were too young to worry about menopause, biology had other ideas…

-“Her unapologetic words deliver eloquent punches, her poetry challenging audiences to look her straight in the eyes and meet her for who she is.
-Kat’s performance is compelling and magnetic.”
+‘Kat’s unapologetic words deliver eloquent punches, their poetry challenging audiences to look them straight in the eyes and meet them for who they are.
+Kat’s performance is compelling and magnetic.’

-Anita Kelly, theatre reviewer.
+Anita Kelly, theatre reviewer, Weston-Super-Mum

 Full review here

-I found out in May 2019 that I’d been awarded funding from Arts Council England to research and develop my first solo show ‘Dry Season‘.
-This funding has meant that I was able to bring in some amazing partners to work with me on this project.
+In May 2019 I was awarded funding from Arts Council England to research and develop my first spoken word solo show Dry Season.
 I spent the summer rehearsing with my dramaturge/ movement advisor Laura Dannequin up at Ashton Court arts mansion as part of my artist’s residency with Artspace Lifespace.
-Working with her in that space was invaluable for expanding the physicality of my work, and the R&D process was being documented by local filmmakers Black Bark Films, who also produced the promotional showreel.
+The R&D process was documented by local filmmakers Black Bark Films, who also produced the promotional showreel.

 Thanks to the support of Bristol Ferment, in late 2020 we undertook a further period of R&D at Bristol Old Vic.
 We also redeveloped and expanded the overarching project to take account of Covid restrictions and create additional digital offerings.
 These included an animated poetry film, participatory workshops, as well as the online spoken word event SpitFire, which was conceived to amplify the diverse voices and experiences of older women and nonbinary people.